sagemath/trac_to_gh/Issue 1107.md

 # Issue 1107: [with patch] add minkowski bound function for number fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1107

 Original creator: was